 Scenic self-drives: Trollstigen and Eagle Road in Norway, The Golden Circle and Ring Road in Iceland, around Lake Vänern and the Dalarna province in Sweden.

-Railways: Norway in a Nutshell and Flåm Railway in Norway, Stockholm to Gothenburg in Sweden.
+Amazing Railways: Bergen Railway, Flåm Railway in Norway, Stockholm to Gothenburg in Sweden.

-Cruises: Overnight ferries from Stockholm to Helsinki and Copenhagen to Oslo; coastal cruises in Greenland; Hurtigruten coastal voyages in Norway.
+Overnight ferries from Stockholm to Helsinki and Copenhagen to Oslo.
+Coastal cruises in Greenland.
+Hurtigruten coastal voyages in Norway.

 Historical sites and landmarks: Temppeliaukio Church in Helsinki, Royal Palace in Stockholm, Akershus Fortress in Oslo, Amalienborg Palace and The Little Mermaid in Copenhagen.

 Museums: Vasa Museum in Stockholm, National Museum of Denmark in Copenhagen, Viking Ship Museum in Oslo, Settlement Exhibition in Reykjavik